jmcgee86/NASDAQ-App-MEAN/README.md

         - search by symbol
         - see recent searches
         - view 'trending stocks' sorted by market cap, sale price, and most searched
+        - top financial headlines on main page using API from newsapi.org

     - Logged in only features:
         - user's saved stocks display on profile page